pfsense/docs/source/releases/2-5-0-new-features-and-changes.rst

 * Added sorting and search/filtering to Certificate Authority & Certificate manager `#9412 <https://redmine.pfsense.org/issues/9412>`__
 * Fixed OCSP stapling detection for OpenSSL 1.1.x `#9408 <https://redmine.pfsense.org/issues/9408>`__
 * Corrected wording of CA/Cert CN input validation `#9234 <https://redmine.pfsense.org/issues/9234>`__
+* Fixed certificate Descriptive Name field behavior when adding a user certificate `#9719 <https://redmine.pfsense.org/issues/9719>`__
+* Added an option to globally trust local CA manager entries `#4068 <https://redmine.pfsense.org/issues/4068>`__
+* Added support for randomized certificate serial numbers when creating or signing certificates with local internal CAs `#9883 <https://redmine.pfsense.org/issues/9883>`__
+* Added validation for CA/CRL serial numbers `#9883 <https://redmine.pfsense.org/issues/9883>`__ `#9869 <https://redmine.pfsense.org/issues/9869>`__
+* Added support for importing ECDSA keys in certificates and when completing signing requests `#9745 <https://redmine.pfsense.org/issues/9745>`__
+* Added support for creating and signing certificates using ECDSA keys `#9843 <https://redmine.pfsense.org/issues/9843>`__
+* Added detailed certificate information block to the CA list, using code shared with the Certificate list `#9856 <https://redmine.pfsense.org/issues/9856>`__
+* Added Certificate Lifetime to certificate information block `#7332 <https://redmine.pfsense.org/issues/7332>`__
+* Added CA validity checks when attempting to pre-fill certificate fields from a CA `#3956 <https://redmine.pfsense.org/issues/3956>`__
+* Added ``clientAuth`` EKU to Server type certificates `#9868 <https://redmine.pfsense.org/issues/9868>`__
+* Added a daily certificate expiration check and notice, with settings to control its behavior and notifications (Default: 28 days) `#7332 <https://redmine.pfsense.org/issues/7332>`__
+* Added CA/Certificate renewal functionality `#9842 <https://redmine.pfsense.org/issues/9842>`__

+  * This allows a CA or certificate to be renewed using its current settings (or a more secure profile), replacing the entry with a fresh one, and optionally retaining the existing key.

+* Added an "Edit" screen for Certificate entries
+    * This view allows editing the Certificate **Descriptive name** field `#7861 <https://redmine.pfsense.org/issues/7861>`__
+    * This view also adds a (not stored) password field and buttons for exporting encrypted private keys and PKCS#12 archives `#1192 <https://redmine.pfsense.org/issues/1192>`__

+* Improved default GUI certificate strength and handling of weak values `#9825 <https://redmine.pfsense.org/issues/9825>`__
+    * Reduced the default GUI web server certificate lifetime to 825 days to prevent errors on Apple platforms `#9825 <https://redmine.pfsense.org/issues/9825>`__
+    * Added notes on CA/Cert pages about using potentially insecure parameter choices
+    * Added visible warnings on CA/Cert pages if parameters are known to be insecure or not recommended

+* Revamped CRL management to be easier to use and more capable
+    * Added the ability to revoke certificates by serial number `#9869 <https://redmine.pfsense.org/issues/9869>`__
+    * Added the ability to revoke multiple entries at a time `#3258 <https://redmine.pfsense.org/issues/3258>`__
+    * Decluttered the main CRL list screen
+    * Moved to a single CRL create control to the bottom under the list rather than multiple buttons

+* Optimized CA/Cert/CRL code in various ways, including:
+    * Actions are now performed by ``refid`` rather than array index, which is more accurate and not as prone to being affected by parallel changes
+    * Improved configuration change descriptions as shown in the GUI and configuration history/backups
+    * Miscellaneous style and code re-use improvements
+    * Changed CA/Cert date calculations to use a more accurate method, which ensures accuracy on ARM past the 2038 date barrier

 Dashboard
 ---------